-There are places in Tasmania where you can access advocacy services.
-Advocacy Tasmania gives free, confidential advocacy services to people, including people with a disability.
+There are places all around Australia where you can access advocacy services.
+Advocacy Tasmania and VALiD in Victoria give free, confidential advocacy services to people, including people with a disability.

 Speak Out Advocacy is an advocacy service and a membership organisation for people with a disability.

 See our useful links for more information about advocacy services.

 Having access to the right information helps when you need to make a decision.
 Possability has an information booklet called Working Together, outlining how we work with you when you join us.
 The booklet outlines your rights, and our policies and procedures, to help make sure you have all the information you need at your finger tips.
 The booklet can be found on our Policies and Practices page.